TomoGuide/TomoGuide.github.io/docs/03-tutorial/03-sta-in-relion5/index.md

 ### Reference Tab

 - **Initial low-pass filter**: You can now set the low pass filter slightly above the resolution given by the iteration you reached in the 3DClass with 1 class.
-In that case we were at 21Å, so let's set it to **25Å**.
+In that case we were at 21 Å, so let's set it to **25 Å**.

 ### Optimization Tab